We may earn affiliate commissions for the recommended products. Learn more.

 Key differences between Surfshark and NordVPN

-This article focuses mainly on the comparison between Surfshark and NordVPN.
-So, for example, if the information about NordVPN that you’re looking for is not in this article, our team included a lot more specific details in our NordVPN review.
+This article focuses on the comparison between Surfshark and NordVPN.
+So, for example, if the information about NordVPN you’re looking for is not in this article, our team included more specific details in our NordVPN review.
 But if you’re unconcerned about the finer details, here’s a summary of the most significant differences between NordVPN and Surfshark.
 These aspects give a general understanding of which provider is better suited for which scenarios:

 • Surfshark is cheaper.
 Surfshark is the better choice for people seeking an affordable VPN.
 Almost all of Surfshark’s plans are cheaper than NordVPN’s.
 On the other hand, both offer pricier tiers if you need more cybersecurity features.

 • NordVPN has more servers.
-NordVPN has over 6000 servers in 118 countries, while Surfshark has 3200 across 100 countries.
+NordVPN has over 6000 servers in 118 countries, while Surfshark has 3200+ across 100 countries.
 As such, you should go with NordVPN if you prioritize IP address and region variety, whether for content unblocking or connection speed reasons.

 • Surfshark supports unlimited connections.
 If you need a VPN to protect an enormous device fleet with one account, go with Surfshark.
 You can learn more about it in our team’s Surfshark review.
 Still, NordVPN’s 10-device connection limit is adequate for most households.

 • Unique features.
 My favorite NordVPN feature is Meshnet, which is integrated into the NordVPN app.
-Meshnet allows you to securely connect multiple devices over encrypted private networks, which is perfect for sharing files or gaming with friends.
+Meshnet allows you to securely connect multiple devices over encrypted private networks, perfect for sharing files or gaming with friends.
 With Surfshark, I appreciate its Webcam protection, which prevents apps from spying on you through your webcam.
 Both providers offer other compelling features, which I cover in the feature comparison section.

 • NordVPN offers better privacy.
 If you’re concerned about privacy and the Five Eyes alliance, you should go with NordVPN.
 NordVPN is based in privacy-friendly Panama, while Surfshark hails from the Netherlands.
 However, both are independently audited, so I don’t think there’s anything to worry about.